The Values: espoused and held to be important.

 The Competencies: nurtured to drive performance and build talent.

-It is a pretty simple formula – so simple that many seem to think they need a greater order of complexity in order to justify the adoption of a set of basic principles aimed at ensuring the culture is able to be self-sustaining, healthy and productive.
+It is a pretty simple formula – so simple that many seem to think they need a greater order of complexity to justify adopting a set of basic principles to ensure the culture can be self-sustaining, healthy and productive.

 I couldn’t disagree more.